This post may contain affiliate links, view our disclosure policy.

 - Historic Old Town Walking Tour: A different (free) 60-minute walk through Old Town Scottsdale that features historical sites and museums.
 Stops include Rusty Spur Saloon, Sugar Bowl Ice Cream Parlour, and the Little Red Schoolhouse.

-- Scottsdale Wine Trail: Take a day, or a weekend, to explore Arizona produced wines in these 5 unique tasting rooms.
-The Scottsdale Wine Trail features an official passport that can be purchased at any of the five wineries for $5.
+- Scottsdale Wine Trail: Take a day, or a weekend, to explore the best wineries in Scottsdale, AZ!
+The Scottsdale Wine Trail features 7 unique wineries and tasting rooms as well as offers a completion passport that can be purchased at any of the five wineries for $5.

 For a 100% Arizona experience, don’t miss a visit to Merkin Vineyards when out browsing through Old Town with your girls!
 Our hosted wine tasting along with the education and storytelling that came with it was one of the best things that we did during our girls’ trip to Scottsdale.